jacksleight/statamic-distill/README.md

 * **[conditions] (mixed)**
   Any [where conditions](https://statamic.dev/conditions).

-The `from` parameter _must_ be the name of the source variable passed as a string, this wont work: `:from="builder"`.
+The `from` parameter must be the name of the source variable passed as a string, this wont work: `:from="builder"`.

-The query builder class has matching camel cased method names.
+The query builder class has camel cased method names that match the parameters above.

+### Distill Bard Tag

+The `distill:bard` tag returns Bard data only and in a format that is compatible with the `bard_*` modifiers.

 ### Distill Count Tag

 The `distill:count` tag returns the number of results from a query.

-### Distill Bard Tag

-The `distill:bard` tag returns Bard data only and in a format that is compatible with the `bard_*` modifiers.

 ### Stills